 Stories can reveal and restore us to ourselves.

 Ongoing skill development (in general)

 Being a professional writer requires tremendous discipline.
 The resources below demystify the process of creating a regimen and perfecting one’s craft, whether that involves fiction-writing, nonfiction, or something in between.

 Master storytellers savor the beauty, the intricacy, and the special possibilities of language.
 They push the limits.
 Painters like Monet pioneered visual Impressionism in part in reaction to the rise of photography: it was suddenly urgent to explore what painting could uniquely do.
 Exceptional writers do the same, but with words.

-Literary analysis is too vast a field for me to summarize in any meaningful way, but two works that made a particularly deep impression on me recently are Love’s Knowledge by Martha Nussbaum, which argues that the novel is a necessary art form for making moral arguments, and Stephen Booth’s Close Reading without Readings: Essays on Shakespeare and Others, which shows in detail how powerful storytellers rely on a constant gurgle of micro-expectations to enchant their audiences.
+Two works that made a particularly deep impression on me recently are Love’s Knowledge by Martha Nussbaum, which argues that the novel is a necessary art form for making moral arguments, and Stephen Booth’s Close Reading without Readings: Essays on Shakespeare and Others, which shows in detail how powerful storytellers rely on a constant gurgle of micro-expectations to enchant their audiences.
 Great comedians and composers do the same.
 Dan Siegel calls emotions “the music of the mind,” and expert writers can play those emotions like a piano.